lyon-fnal/centos-gm2-dev/README.md

 https://vagrantcloud.com/box-cutter/centos68
 ```

 If it doesn't match, then fix the file.
 Note that the file must **not** end with a new line or spurious spaces.
+Then issue `vagrant up` again.

-If things ae workking, it may take a long time to populate the VM with all of the software.
+If things are workking, it may take a long time to populate the VM with all of the software.

 When it finishes, the virtual machine is now ready.
 Do `vagrant ssh` to log in.